 Using the Banned Domains application feature, the CE XDR administrator can add any website manually to the banned lists of URLs as well.

 How to Manually Ban Websites on the Crystal Eye Network?

 The CE XDR administrator can add a list of websites to be blocked by Crystal Eye with the help of a user friendly add banned sites feature.

 Step 1: In the DNS Server application page, click the Add button in the DNS Banned Domains.

 Step 2: You will now see the Add DNS Banned Domains page.
 Enter the Domain name, the description regarding the domain name that needs to be banned and click the Add button.

 The DNS Update Statistics relate to the automated mechanism aimed at providing protection to the CE XDR users by restricting access to malicious or unwanted domains.
 This technique is also called DNS Sinkholing where the hosts behind the Crystal Eye XDR are prevented from connecting with known malicious destinations.

-The Crystal Eye XDR receives DNS Sinkhole Updates from a dedicated updates on a regular basis and these updates are shown in the DNS Updates Statistics.
+The Crystal Eye XDR receives DNS Sinkhole Updates from a dedicated updates server on a regular basis and these updates are shown in the DNS Updates Statistics.